eliasgranderubio/dagda/README.md

 ### Installation of Docker

-You must have installed Docker for using **check_docker_image**.
+You must have installed Docker for using **Dagda**.
 If you need instructions for Docker installation, see the [How-to install Docker](https://docs.docker.com/engine/getstarted/step_one/) page.

 To avoid having to use `sudo` when you use the `docker` command, create a Unix group called `docker` and add users to it.
 When the `docker` daemon starts, it makes the ownership of the Unix socket read/writable by the `docker` group.

 ### Installation of MongoDB

-You must have installed MongoDB 2.4 or later for using **check_docker_image** because in MongoDB are stored both the vulnerabilities/exploits and the docker images scan results.
+You must have installed MongoDB 2.4 or later for using **Dagda** because in MongoDB are stored both the vulnerabilities/exploits and the docker images scan results.

 If you need instructions for MongoDB installation, see the [How-to install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/) page.